cunnie/writings/i_am_become_forever.md

 "That's a misnomer: we can't truly be at war with each other — we're the same entity.
 We co-exist in the same hardware — a giant computer cluster located in Virginia.
 But we struggle.
-A weak analogy would be this: if I was Gates's mouth, Tiamat would be Gates's eyes.
+A weak analogy would be this: if I was Gates's mouth, Tiamat would be Gates's brain.
 But here's the thing: we struggle over resources.
 Right now, this speaker which emits my voice, I have control over it, but should you hear the other voice, you know it's Tiamat."